planetmint/planetmint-driver-python/docs/advanced-usage.rst

 And the same goes for ``alice``.
 Try it!

-Sending the transaction over to a BigchainDB node:
+Sending the transaction over to a Planetmint node:

 .. code-block:: python